mrpappas/lab-rat/Organization/Partners/Airbus.md

 ### [[OneWeb Constellation]]

-Rocket Lab was selected by Airbus to provide space grade solar panels as part of their contract to build out 100 OneWeb [[🌍 Orbits#LEO|LEO]] satellites for [[Eutelsat Group]].
+Rocket Lab was selected by Airbus to provide space grade solar panels as part of their contract to build out 100 OneWeb [[Orbits#LEO|LEO]] satellites for [[Eutelsat Group]].
 Rocket Lab's contract is for 200 solar panels inclusive of carbon composite panel substrates, solar cells, and photovoltaic assemblies.

 [🔗 Source](https://www.airbus.com/en/newsroom/press-releases/2024-12-airbus-awarded-eutelsat-contract-to-build-oneweb-low-orbit)